fedyukov114/Discord_Bot/README.md

-h1 THIS IS DICORD BOT POWERED BY JDA(JAVA DEVELOPER API)
+*THIS IS DICORD BOT POWERED BY JDA(JAVA DEVELOPER API)

 This bot can delete multiple messages in chat.Also he can automatically delete bad words.